 Frustrated with the pounding wind and cold rain, I raised the lantern and ducked through the sheet of water and into the barn.
 It covered me, soaking whatever tiny bits of my body that had remained dry so far.

 I took two steps inside, blinking rapidly to clear the water from my eyes, and then I skidded to a sudden stop.

 Facing away from me, the giant beast swung its head over a shoulder and glared.

 The creature had a thick, heavy head, almost reptilian in appearance.
 Something dangled from clenched teeth.
 Dark liquid dripped from jaws and onto the dirt floor.
 Black eyes reflected lantern light, giving off a sinister appearance.
 Two bony ridges started above the slanted nostrils, growing larger as they ran along its head and flared out above the eyes before ending at the top of its skull.
 Small bumps and ridges ran down the back of its neck along its spine, ending above the beasts shoulder blades.

 A large, thick tail rose slightly into the air, tapering to a point, close enough I could have reached out and touched it.
-Muscular and powerful hind legs held the rear end up, while the front arms dug claws into Elsa’s body.
+Muscular and powerful hind legs held the rear end up, while the front arms dug claws into Misty’s body.

 My sweet, injured horse lay ripped open, entrails and ribbons of torn flesh strewn among the shattered boards of her stall.